osohq/oso/docs/content/any/getting-started/_index.md

 - **Oso Library**: Oso is a library that you include in your application to enforce authorization.
-The library supports multiple languages, currently Python, Node, Ruby, Go, Java, and Rust.
+The library supports multiple languages, currently Python, Node.js, Ruby, Go, Java, and Rust.
 - **Polar Policy Language**: With Oso, you express authorization logic declaratively using Polar, our policy language.
 The Oso library evaluates policies to make authorization decisions.
 Polar policies are